jclarkin/jrclarkin.com/src/content/blog/research-session-js-ut-experimentation.md

 - **Learn:** Found these cool chai.js plugins that could be useful: helpers for statistics, jquery, http processing, and more
 - **Learn:** Found this article to help me out
 - **Success:** After much initial confusion, I have successfully authored some simple tests that I can run via HTML in a browser
-- **Learn:** Visit from @snocorp has convinced me that it is silly to ignore BDD due to historic corporate aversion to change Increasing the charter to include BDD experimentation
+- **Learn:** Visit from Dave Sewell has convinced me that it is silly to ignore BDD due to historic corporate aversion to change Increasing the charter to include BDD experimentation
 - **Experiment:** Create a BDD version of the chai-mocha tests
 - **Fail:** Trouble getting the 'throw' scenario to work… Trying a success and fail case to ensure my understanding…
 - **Success:** Added test cases for both throw and not throw to ensure understanding